adnankarol/adnankarol/README.md

-# Hey there :wave: !!
+<h1 align="center">Hi 👋, I'm Adnan</h1>
 My Name is Adnan, and I am working as a Full-Stack Data Scientist.
-I have completed my Masters degree from the University of Stuttgart (Information Technology - Computer Science and Electrical Engineering) with a specialization in Embedded System and Deep Learning.
+I have completed my Masters degree from the University of Stuttgart in Information Technology.

 ## Reach Out to Me